SystemFw/blog/content/staging/paxos-failures.md

 `write(v, n)` if their own version number is `<= n`.
-The role of `n` in `write(v, n)` is that of a _fencing token_, because storage servers use it to _fence off_ writers that have an outdated view of their lock status, due to lock stealing.
+The role of `n` in `write(v, n)` is that of a _fencing token_, because storage servers use it to _fence off_ writers that have an outdated view of their lock status caused by lock stealing.

 What should writers do when they fail to receive `acks` from all the storage servers they wrote to?
 We don't want them to fail on a no-op write, but they cannot unconditionally succeed either since the writer that stole their lock could have crashed right after completing Phase 1.
-The solution is to retry Phase 1 with a higher version number, which eventually will steal the lock back and either perform their write or have certainty that it is a no-op.
+The solution is to retry Phase 1 with a higher version number, which eventually will steal the lock back and then either perform the write, or have certainty that it is a no-op.

 ### The shape of Paxos